The silent Doctor Strange 2 cameo, explained

 Created by Stan Lee and Jack Kirby, Black Bolt first appeared in Fantastic Four #45, back in December 1965.
 A genetically altered superhuman, he is the reclusive ruler of Attilan, home of the Inhumans.
 He is also able to fly in some issues, can manipulate particles, and has limited telepathic abilities.

 Considering the Inhumans TV show was watched by few, and is often derided for its poor quality, it's surprising to see Mount's Black Bolt in Doctor Strange 2.
-Unfortunately, though, we spend little time with the hero.
+Unfortunately, though, we don't get to spend much time with the hero.

 What's Black Bolt's role in the Illuminati?